Introduction to Python

 To write a very long string

-and not have a row that takes up a lot of space, you can enter it in several lines
+and not have a line that takes up too much space, it can be introduced on multiple lines

 string = """Este es un ejemplo decomo estoy introduciendo un stringen varias lineas"""string